ross-u/chatbot-tutorial-01/README.md

 ## Finished Example - CodeSandbox repo

-You can check the completed example by visiting the link to [CodeSanbox - IronChat Completed example](https://codesandbox.io/s/ironchat-tutorial-completed-example-hdjs7).
+You can check the completed example by visiting the link to [CodeSanbox - IronChat completed example](https://codesandbox.io/s/ironchat-tutorial-completed-example-hdjs7).

 <br>